Coronavirus - update for early years settings

-Government guidance on early years actions, holiday clubs/ out of school care and split provision, financial support, furlough scheme, funded hours 2, 3 and 4 year olds and more.
+Government guidance on early years actions, holiday clubs or out of school care, financial support, furlough scheme, funded hours 2, 3 and 4 year olds and more.

 Frequently asked questions

-Your questions are answered for: support available, PPE and testing kits/ download posters, community centres, social distancing, CMA update, testing, redundancy/ looking for work and funded childcare.
+Your questions are answered for: current support available, testing kits, community centres, social distancing, CMA update, inspections, out of school clubs, what have we done and more.